 It’s the buzzword of the year, at least.
 Either your organization knows how to go with the digital flow or you go bust.
 But what even is 'digital transformation'?
 Let’s revisit a few key aspects.

 Like so many disruptive trends the digital transformation, too, affects businesses as much as consumers, but even governments, media, art and science can’t hide from it.
 Surprising then that a 2011 MIT study found that only a measly third of all companies have a policy or program for digital transformation.
 So if you don’t have one, you’re in good company.

-And in a 2014 study it was found that only some 25% of companies have a clear understanding of their digital touch points, meanwhile nearly 90% reported they are currently undergoing digital transformation.
+And in a 2014 study by Altimeter group, it was found that only some 25% of companies have a clear understanding of their digital touch points, meanwhile nearly 90% reported they are currently undergoing digital transformation.
 So basically while most businesses claimed they are digitally transforming, they admitted they have no clue what they’re doing.

 Some managers consider the lifelong, almost utopian dream of “going paperless” to be a successful implementation of a digital transformation.
 And that’s not actually far off but there are more profound aspects.
 Let’s dig deeper.

 First there’s transformation.

 Transformation is deemed essential for a business's survival, it’s a state of constant reinvention if you will.
 What the business sells, in which markets it operates and how it acquires or retains customers–or in short–it’s entire value chain is touched by transformation.
 To some degree transformation is a continuous effort to change and progress, but when a business has failed to evolve things get more critical and the transformation may become somewhat a ‘turnaround’.